-DISSECTION TO SHOW THE CORPUS DENTATUM OF THE CEREBELLUM, THE CEREBELLAR PEDUNCLES which proceeds the superior peduncle.
+DISSECTION TO SHOW THE CORPUS DENTATUM OF THE CEREBELLUM, THE CEREBELLAR PEDUNCLES AND THE LATERAL FILLET.

 Most of the upper surface of the right cerebellar hemisphere has been removed, together with the inferior peduncle and the lower crossed fibres of the middle peduncle, which spread out over the corpus dentatum.
 The superficial coating of the superior peduncle and of the lateral fillet has been scraped away.